maedemir/Database-System-for-E-learning-management-system/README.md

-# Database-System-for-E-learning-management-system
-This project is an implementation of a database system for university E-learning management system using MySQL and Python The purpose of this project is to implement the database model using entity-relation model and to directly work with SQL and also is to implement the relationships and work with the implemented model from a separate user interface.
+This project is an implementation of a database system for a university E-learning management system using MySQL and Python.
+The purpose of this project is to design a database using an entity-relation model, work with SQL, implement the relationships between entities, and work with the implemented model from a separate user interface.

 ## Entities
 - Student
   * student can :